 The first thing I noticed was the imposing limestone cliffs surrounding the quiet town.
 While our driver was helping us with our bags, I was busy falling in love with this giant wall-mountain as though it was etched by the gods.
 The holes in the wall were not flaws but signs of life as birds flew in and out of them like little children running around at a playground.

 As soon as we got our things, we were approached by tricycle drivers who offered to take us to our hotel.
-There were seven of us in the group and it took two trikes to get us all to the Cliffside Cottages.

 “It has started,” I said as I stared at this giant cliff towering above me.
 The break that I had always wanted, “It has started.”

 Top Hotels and Resorts in El Nido

 - Duli Beach Resort.
 Check Rates & Availability! ✅

 - Spin Designer Hostel – El Nido.
 Check Rates & Availability! ✅

 - The Cavern Pod Hotel & Specialty Cafe.
 Check Rates & Availability! ✅

 - AngelNido Resort.
 Check Rates & Availability! ✅